radrajith/ESE_323_PCB_Design/index.md

 | Ricky   | 28  |
 |   **total**      | 341 |

+overall the total cost of the whole project was $48.
+If some precautionary measure were taken to avoid the quakko disaster, the cost can be reduced $38.
+If Easyeda pcb printing service was used, the cost could have been reduced further to $34.

 ### Course improvement suggestions
 * Finer solder paste to be used with the thinnest needle.
 * Encouraging to form groups to bring down the cost of the project
 * Deadlines to force student to finish the board designs on time.
 * Warn the students about the package sizing, but dont ban the usage of tiny and impossible package.
 Lets student make mistakes and force them to come up with good solutions.
+* Good microscope or Samsung galaxy S7 phone available to obtain a magnified view of the connection in the PCB

 ### Contact
 radrajith@gmail.com (2016)